sl-design-system/components/website/src/categories/components/form-field/usage.md

 ## When not to use

-Do not use the form component if you only have one form field.
+Do not use the form or form field components if you only have one form field.
 Usually this indicates a specific usage of a form control, and should be used on its own.

 </section>